ceilfors/notes/notes/Team_size_and_communication_lines_has_non-linear_causality.md

 # Team size and communication lines has non-linear causality

 Adding a new team member will increase cost of communication.
-You might think that this will have a linear input (team size) and output (communication cost), but it actually has a [[Non-linear Causality]].
+You might think that this will have a linear input (team size) and output (communication cost), but it actually has a [[Non-linear causality]].

 ---
 ## References